AI Policy

 The art, the writing, the creative act is the work

 I honor the depth, inquiry, investigation, and openness it takes to write and perpetuate all that is hand made.
-Frankly I consider genAI a blatant, colossal smothering of smarts, intuition, and creative intelligence.
+Frankly I consider GenAI a blatant, colossal smothering of smarts, intuition, and creative intelligence.

 There you have it.